Davante Adams: 2018–2022

 In the NFC Championship against the Buccaneers, Adams recorded nine catches for 67 yards and a touchdown during the 31–26 loss.
 He was ranked sixth by his fellow players on the NFL Top 100 Players of 2021.

-In the first month on the 2021 season, Adams had a 121-yard game against the Lions and a 12-catch, 132-yard game against the 49ers in Week 2.
+In the first month on the 2021 season, Adams had a 121-yard game against the Lions in Week 2 and a 12-catch, 132-yard game against the 49ers in Week 3.
 In Week 5 against the Cincinnati Bengals, Adams secured a career-high 206 yards on 11 receptions alongside a touchdown in the 25–22 overtime win.
 In Week 11 against the Vikings, Adams caught seven passes for 115 yards and two touchdowns in the 31–34 loss.
 In Week 13 against the Bears, Adams caught ten passes for 121 yards and two touchdowns in the 45–30 win.
 On December 23, 2021, Adams was named to his fifth consecutive Pro Bowl.
 He broke his own single-season franchise record for receptions the following week with an 11 reception, 136-yard, one touchdown performance in a 37–10 victory over the Minnesota Vikings.
 He then broke the Packers' single season receiving yards record the following week, ending with 1,553 yards in a season.
 For the fifth consecutive season, he was named to the Pro Bowl.
 He was selected to the 2021 All-Pro Team for the second consecutive season.
 In the Divisional Round against the San Francisco 49ers, he had nine receptions for 90 yards in the 13–10 loss.
 He was ranked seventh by his fellow players on the NFL Top 100 Players of 2022.

 On March 8, 2022, the Packers placed a franchise tag on Adams.
 On March 14, Adams informed the Packers that he would not play under the franchise tag for the 2022 season.